Fabiana Palladino: Artistry

 When she was a child, her parents would play soul and Motown, including Aretha Franklin and Donny Hathaway, while Palladino had an interest in mainstream pop acts such as Spice Girls and Craig David and was introduced to R&B through her cousins.
-Through a university friend, she discovered and became inspired Kate Bush's album Hounds of Love (1985), as well as David Bowie and Peter Gabriel.
+Through a university friend, she discovered and became inspired by Kate Bush's album Hounds of Love (1985), as well as David Bowie and Peter Gabriel.
 Sonically, Palladino draws upon eras including the 1970s, the 1980s, and the 2000s.
 Other artists she has named as influences include Brandy and Janet Jackson.
 She also references literature, such as His Dark Materials on her 2017 single "Mystery".
 Her 2020 single "Waiting" took inspiration from Joe Jackson, Squeeze, early Police, and Prince.